-The services of SHIP counselors are free.
+The services of the State Health Insurance Assistance Program counselors are free.
 You will find phone numbers and website URLs in the "Important Phone Numbers and Resources" section.

 Medicare

 You can also contact Medicare to get help.
 To contact Medicare: